St Andrew's Church, Farnham: Features

 In the south transept of the church is a 15th-century baptismal font.
 It is carved with sacred monograms and symbols representing the four evangelists.
 It was moved in the renovations of 1959, from the doorway to the south transept.
 It was presented to the church in the 1830s by a family called Barlow, but it is unknown how it came to be in their possession.

 The stonework of the east window has not changed since the Middle Ages, but the present glass was installed in the 19th century.
 It was designed by the notable architect, Augustus Pugin, and made by Hardman & Co. in 1851.
 It shows an example of Pugin designing in a style that he found problematic at times, showing elaborate group compositions under canopies and illustrating events from the life of Christ.

 Outside the church entrance is the grave of the political reformer William Cobbett (1763–1835).
 He was born, baptised and grew up in Farnham.
 There is also a memorial to him on the church's tower wall.

-On display at the back of the church is the Vinegar Bible; it was presented to the church in 1731 by Arthur Onslow.
+On display at the back of the church is a copy of the Vinegar Bible; it was presented to the church in 1731 by Arthur Onslow.
 Also in the church is a plaque to Augustus Toplady, who wrote the hymn ‘Rock of Ages’.
 He was born in Farnham and baptised in the parish church in 1740.